This post was originally published on July 18, 2017 and was updated on April 22, 2020.

-So you’re obsessed with the world of beauty and want to know how to start a beauty blog.
-You’ve seen those six-figure income reports, press trips to Bora Bora and endless PR packages full of beauty goodies and thought to yourself, “Hey!
-I can do this!”
-And you certainly can — you just need to know how.
-Starting is the hardest part, but it’s well worth it!
+So you’re tuned in to the world of beauty and want to know how to start a beauty blog.
+You’ve seen those beauty influencers online and thought to yourself, “Hey!
+I can do that too!”

-How to start a beauty blog: My 5-step guide
+How to start a beauty blog in 5 steps

 1. Figure out your specialty